oskar-j/awesome-text-ml/README.md

 ## Knowledge 📚

+### Learning 101

+* [Virgilio](https://github.com/virgili0/Virgilio) - Virgilio is an open-source initiative, aiming to mentor and guide anyone in the world of the Data Science.

 ### Multiple languages

 * [Awesome Sentiment Analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas